ryan3738/ryan3738/README.md

 ## Bellingham 3D e-commerce web app
 ![Bellingham 3D main page and cart](/assets/images/bham-3d-cart.jpg)
-### Front End
+### Frontend
 #### Description:
-Front end for an e-commerce web application hosted on Vercel.
+Frontend for an e-commerce web application hosted on Vercel.
 Written using React.js and integrated with the backend using a GraphQL API.
 #### Tech Used
 Next.js | React.js | Javascript | Typescript | Vercel | GraphQL | Apollo Client | Styled-Components